Low-regret shape optimization in the presence of missing Dirichlet data: Conclusion and outlook

 We also explored how the solutions to the low-regret problem compare to those of the original optimization problem for specific choices of the data $g_\delta$.
 The results are promising, as the objective functional, evaluated at the solutions of the low-regret problem, remains close to the optimal value.
 Furthermore, we observed a threshold behavior: the difference between the objective values starts increasing when moving toward smaller values from $\varepsilon \approx 0.225$ on, and it also increases as $\varepsilon$ grows larger.

-In future work it can be of interest to investigate the concept of low-regret problems in context of inverse problems with missing data and to analyze the asymptotic as the regret parameter $\varepsilon$ and the noise level of the data tend to zero.
+In future work it can be of interest to investigate the concept of low-regret problems in context of inverse problems --{ which includes problems with measurements only on the surface }-- with missing data and to analyze the asymptotics as the regret parameter $\varepsilon$ and the noise level of the data tend to zero. {Another line of investigation could be the derivation of the optimality system for the no-regret problem.
+This includes analyzing the derivative of the objective functional for the low-regret problem as $\varepsilon\to 0$. }

+{ We also note that if the non-convexity of the arrow head $\Gamma_d$ becomes more pronounced the accuracy of the low-regret approach will suffer.
+This can be considered to be a limitation of the method.
+It is thus a challenge for future work to propose methods which simultaneously take into consideration missing data and the reconstruction of objects with a complicated geometry.}